 This peak is not in the book.
 In the book, I mentioned this peak as Point 10126 in the route description for Mount Carpenter.
 Livingston Douglas points out that this peak has enough prominence to be considered a separate peak.
 Rick Baugher climbed this peak in 1996 but I am not sure of his exact route.
-I do know that access was open at that time.
+I do know that access was open to the public at that time.

 Peak 10126/Clear Creek Peak is located high above, and in between, the upper reaches of the Clear Creek and Poison Creek drainages in the central Beaverhead Range.
 It is approximately 1-1/2 miles WNW of Mount Carpenter (10,684 feet), from which it is separated by a gentle saddle (9,700 feet).
 USGS Morrison Lake

 Clear Creek Road [(B)(6.2) on Page 329].
 Please be aware that, as of July 2017, access is restricted on Clear Creek Road.
 The road is gated approximately 1/2-mile past the bridge crossing of Clear Creek due to private property issues and an active mining operation.
 There is “No Trespassing” past the gate, so there is no access for hikers to reach the Forest Service road that climbs E up to a saddle overlooking Poison Creek.
 You must do an “end-around” to avoid the private land.
 Here’s how to do it.